Pabadhi/SPAC-Studios/README.md

 ## Accessing Game Files

-To access the game files, please follow this link: [SPAC Studios DMS](https://dms.uom.lk/s/g9rao7BD59XYJ5x)
+To access the game files, please follow this link: [SPAC Studios DMS](https://dms.uom.lk/s/g9rao7BD59XYJ5x) For the best gaming experience, we recommend using the Windows build instead of WebGL.
+The WebGL version may sometimes deprecate certain assets, affecting the game's quality.

 ## Instructions to run the WebGL Game Build
 1) Execute backend locally